jooby-dev/jooby-docs/docs/analog/parameter-types.md

 |  1   | `byte` | [send_timeout_between_attempts](#send_timeout_between_attempts) |

 #### **qos**
 QOS is used to publish.
 In the case of QoS 0.
-Data delivered in case if broker connection established. in case qos1/2 Data delivered in case if message published to broker successful The default value is QOS1.
+Data delivered in case if broker connection is established. in case qos1/2 Data delivered in case if message published to broker successful The default value is QOS1.
+Default value QOS=1

 #### **retain**
-use the retain flag when publishing
+use the retain flag when publishing.
+Default value retain=0

 #### **newest_send_first**
-if we have undelivered data first data will be sent from the newest to oldest
+if we have undelivered data first data will be sent from the newest to the oldest.
+Default value newest_send_first=1

 #### **send_count_attempts**
-count to try to resend if failure was
+count to try to resend if failure was.
+Default value send_count_attempts=1

 #### **send_timeout_between_attempts**
-timeout minutes between reattempts
+timeout minutes between read attempts.
+Default value send_timeout_between_attempts=5

 ### Examples